zhaoweny/SpreadSheet/ReadMe.md

 SpreadSheet-ReImpl
 ====
-This project is basically an re-write of [SpreadSheet](https://github.com/zhaoweny/Spreadsheet), which is a dup of [Spreadsheet](https://github.com/sirgraystar/Spreadsheet) from [@sirgraystar](https://github.com/sirgraystar).
+This project is basically an re-implement of [SpreadSheet](https://github.com/zhaoweny/Spreadsheet), which is a dup of [Spreadsheet](https://github.com/sirgraystar/Spreadsheet) from [@sirgraystar](https://github.com/sirgraystar).